Skip to main content

 Use the sandbox to test how your UI handles different scenarios:

-// Test different score classifications
+// Test different score ranges

 const testAddresses = [

-'0x0000000000000000000000000000000000000001', // Excellent
+'0x0000000000000000000000000000000000000001', // excellent

-'0x0000000000000000000000000000000000000002', // Good
+'0x0000000000000000000000000000000000000002', // good

-'0x0000000000000000000000000000000000000003', // Fair
+'0x0000000000000000000000000000000000000003', // fair

-'0x0000000000000000000000000000000000000004', // Low
+'0x0000000000000000000000000000000000000004', // low

 ];